 You would be surprised at how pleasurable this can be for both parties when you let go of the idea that the penis needs to be hard for you to experience pleasure.

 After play & massage

 Another alternative is to enjoy some after play.
 This can involve anything you would like, for example sensual massage, caressing, talking, cuddling or getting out some sex toys.

-David Chambers s a Men’s Dating & Intimacy Expert, who forged his experiences of human connection and romance in a time before dating apps took over.
+David Chambers (he/him) is a Men’s Dating & Intimacy Expert, who forged his experiences of human connection and romance in a time before dating apps took over.
 He is passionate about helping men find a better connection with themselves, their feelings, and understanding how to create beautiful relationships.